-Best Apples to Use for Filling
+Best Apples for Apple Pie

 Again, this choice comes down to preference on taste, which is always optional.
 I prefer to choose a mixture of firm tart and firm sweet varieties of apples for my pie filling.
 However, crisp apples, whether sweet or tart flavored are always recommended.

 - Granny Smith